Zepbound or Wegovy. Same goal, different drug.

 - Zepbound hits two hormone receptors (GLP-1 and GIP).
 Wegovy hits one (GLP-1 only).
 That is the mechanism reason behind the efficacy gap.

-- Wegovy has a longer safety record, a pediatric indication from age 12, and cardiovascular outcome data (SELECT trial) that Zepbound does not yet have.
+- Wegovy has the longer safety record, a pediatric indication from age 12, cardiovascular outcome data (SELECT trial), and as of December 2025, an oral pill version.

-Here is the full side-by-side, using the actual trial data, pricing in 2026, and the honest trade-offs most articles skip.
+Here is the full side-by-side, using the actual trial data, the 2026 pricing reality, the new PBM coverage map, and the honest trade-offs most articles skip.

 The 30-second answer